- US Online Poker

 What will the casino industry’s “new normal” look like?
 That’s very hard to say, but it’s a good bet that new digital technologies will be a part of it.
 Electronic table games, which have previously found only limited success, may now warrant a second look.

 With the reopening of New York’s commercial casinos this week, the industry is as close to full throttle as it’s likely to be for a while.
-Limited capacities and strict safety measures are the name of the game, and roughly a hundred smaller properties remain closed.
+Limited capacities and strict safety measures are the name of the game, and roughly a hundred smaller casinos remain closed.
 However, anywhere in the country that had casino gaming to begin with now has options available.

 Not everything is equally close to being back to normal, however.
 Slots, being a solitary experience, haven’t had to change very much.
 Table games are a different story.